How to save £671.61 in 2024 with the 1p Savings Challenge

 Share with us how you get on – and help inspire others

-You can find 2021's sheet to print and download below:
+You can find this year's sheet to print and download below:

 To take part with other Forumites, you can add your name to the forum thread.
 Some of us here at MSE Towers are giving it a go too, so please join us and let us know how you get on.
 You can keep us posted via our social media channels on Facebook, Twitter and Instagram – or leave a comment below.